Geophoton-inc/chm_prep/README.md

 ### Compiling from source

 If you prefer to compile for source (chm_prep.c), make sure to compile to a shared library with the appropriate name for your OS.
-We hereby provide a single example of a compile command (for gcc):
+We hereby provide gcc examples compile commands:

-    For GNU/Linux: gcc -shared -o chm_prep_linux.so -fPIC chm_prep.c
+- For GNU/Linux: `gcc -fPIC -shared -o chm_prep_linux.so chm_prep.c`

-    For Windows: gcc -shared -o chm_prep_win32.so -fPIC chm_prep.c
+- For Windows: `gcc -fPIC -shared -o chm_prep_win32.so chm_prep.c`

 ## Principles of the filtering algorithm